Koninklijke Philips N.V. (AMS:PHIA)

 • Q4 and full-year 2025 saw strong order intake, sales, and margin expansion, with robust growth in North America and personal health.
 2026 guidance targets 3%-4.5% sales growth and further margin improvement, despite ongoing tariff and macro headwinds.

-• Q3 saw 3% sales growth, 8% order intake growth, and margin expansion despite tariff headwinds.
-Personal Health and Connected Care led segment gains, while strong cash flow and productivity savings supported a positive outlook.
-Guidance for 2025 remains unchanged at the upper end of margin and sales targets.
+• Q3 2025 saw 3% sales growth and 8% order intake growth, with margin expansion despite tariff headwinds.
+Personal Health led segment growth, while Connected Care and Diagnosis & Treatment also contributed.
+Outlook for full-year sales and margin remains at the upper end of guidance, with continued focus on productivity and innovation.

 • AGM 2025